top of page

 British Women Mayors

-May 2024: In London and several metropolitan areas, England’s cities are led by elected Mayors, while all but 14 of the 296 local councils in England are run by a Council Leader elected by their fellow councillors.
-Since 2002 a number have been led by mayors elected directly by local voters.
-Most of the local authority-elected mayors in England have responsibility for all local services, with two district council mayors responsible for only environment, planning and housing.
+May 2025: In London and several metropolitan areas, England’s cities are led by elected Mayors, while all but 14 of the 296 local councils in England are run by a Council Leader elected by their fellow councillors.
+Since 2002, a number have been led by mayors elected directly by local voters.
+Most of the local authority-elected mayors in England have responsibility for all local services, with two district council mayors responsible for only the environment, planning and housing.
 In London and the mostly metropolitan areas Combined Authorities, the Mayor is responsible for transport, economic development, skills and spatial planning, as well as other fields as devolved.

-All of England’s elected mayors were previously elected for four-year terms by the instant run-off Supplementary Vote, from 2023 this has been by a simple majority (‘First Past the Post’).
+All of England’s elected mayors were previously elected for four-year terms by the instant run-off Supplementary Vote; from 2023, this has been by a simple majority (‘First Past the Post’).
 There are no elected mayors in Scotland, Wales or Northern Ireland.

-Elected regional female mayors in England
+Elected female mayors in English regions

 East Midlands